GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Through November and December, Nienke's life expanded while Ryan's contracted.
 Her parents came, she went to NYC, then the Southwest, then Europe, then Hawaii.
 Ryan's communication declined sharply.
 But the January initiation data shows the decline was not simply her abandoning him.
 By January, she initiated all active conversation days and Ryan initiated none.
 He no longer served as the constant driver/helper, but she continued to pursue him.
 That is important because it complicates the painful but too-simple story that she used him for rides and discarded him.

-Still, the late-October-through-holiday WhatsApp pattern may have felt asymmetrical before January.
-Nienke appears at times to have left town without saying goodbye, later contacts sometimes centered on pickup or ride needs, and Ryan's Christmas and New Year's messages were not promptly answered or reciprocated.
-The careful formulation is not "exploitation proven," but "asymmetry felt": the relationship could have mattered to both people while still becoming painful for Ryan because ordinary continuity, acknowledgment, and practical support did not appear balanced.
+Still, the late-October-through-holiday WhatsApp pattern may have felt asymmetrical before January, but the full export narrows the claim.
+Nienke acknowledged a missed goodbye before travel, some later openings were travel or ride-oriented, and continuity was reduced.
+The Christmas and New Year messages were answered, with the New Year reply arriving the next afternoon.
+The careful formulation is not "exploitation proven," but "uneven continuity": the relationship could have mattered to both people while still becoming painful for Ryan because ordinary availability, acknowledgment, and practical support did not appear balanced.

 At the same time, Ryan was presenting other romantic stories to other people.
 He told Rob at Christmas about Sreyashi Mukherjee, an Indian woman he was dating, and apparently did not mention Nienke.
 He told Nienke about Beth kissing him in unusually detailed terms.
 He dated, or tried to date, while the recovered photo archive remained dominated by Nienke.
 This suggests that conventional dating and primary emotional salience were not the same thing.